-If you have more time on your hands during these “stay at home” days, and you’re interested in learning more about how low-carb diets can improve obesity, type 2 diabetes, and metabolic syndrome, please view the course.
+If you’re interested in learning more about how low-carb diets can improve obesity, type 2 diabetes, and metabolic syndrome, please view the course.

 Diet Doctor recently launched its first continuing medical education activity, Treating metabolic syndrome, type 2 diabetes, and obesity with therapeutic carbohydrate restriction.
 It provides clinicians with information and tools to safely and effectively use low-carb and keto diets with patients.

 Currently, over 700 clinicians have taken the course and applied for CME credits.
 Although only doctors, nurses, dietitians, nurse practitioners, and physician assistants are eligible for continuing education credits, anyone can take the course.

 The course provides a solid, evidence-based approach to carbohydrate-restricted diets.
 If you’ve been confused by some of the things you’ve heard about low-carb and keto diets, this course can help sort fact from fiction.

 As “keto” diets have skyrocketed in popularity, some of the basic ideas about low-carb diets have gotten lost in the hype.
 Unlike most social media soundbites, the course includes references to scientific articles to support the information provided.

 For example, a low-carb diet does not necessarily have to include a lot of fat.
 Fat should be included for flavor and fullness, but limiting carbs is the first and most important step to improving health with low carb or keto.

 You don’t need to have Diet Doctor Plus to view the course.
 All you need to do is register at dietdoctor.com/cme, scroll to the bottom of the page for the access button, and follow the rest of the steps to get to the course.